Purdue vs. Illinois: Sportsbook promo codes, odds, spread, over/under - January 5

 - Odds to win the national championship: +900

-- Purdue is best in the country in terms of its odds to win the national championship (+900), and resides in the same spot, according to the computer rankings.
+- Purdue is best in college basketball in terms of its odds to win the national championship (+900), and resides in the same spot, according to the computer rankings.

-- The Boilermakers were +1200 to win the national championship at the start of the season, and have now moved up to +900, which is the 51st-biggest change in the country.
+- The Boilermakers have had the 52nd-biggest change in terms of their national championship odds, improving from +1200 at the beginning of the season to +900.

 - With odds of +900, Purdue has been given a 10% chance of winning the national championship.